germolinal/simple_docs/src/what_is_simple.md

 # What is `SIMPLE`?

-First and foremost, `SIMPLE` is a building berformance simulation tool that aims to satisfy the present needs of this industry.
+First and foremost, `SIMPLE` is a building performance simulation tool that aims to satisfy the present needs of this industry.

 Digging deeper, `SIMPLE` can be seen from two perspectives.